-Undergraduate students may choose an Accounting Major while pursuing the Bachelor of Science in Business Administration.
-This consists of a core business curriculum as well as a pre-business curriculum.
+Undergraduate students may choose an Accounting Major while pursuing a Bachelor of Science in Business Administration.
+Essentially, this consists of a core business curriculum as well as a pre-business curriculum.
 Accounting courses cover financial, cost and managerial accounting, taxation, auditing and information systems.
 Students can also choose an Accounting concentration if they are enrolled in a program with a different concentration.

 Graduate students can pursue the University of Richmond MBA program, rated as the best in Virginia and focused on hands-on experience and business problem-solving.

 Accounting graduates of the Robins School of Business find that employment opportunities abound.
 Around 70% of graduates go on to start careers in public accounting, while others secure jobs in cost accounting, government accounting or internal auditing.
 Major accounting firms including the Big Four are among the top recruiters of Robins graduates.
 Other graduates pursue higher degrees in accounting at prestigious institutions.

 Students can apply for a wide range of scholarships and awards recognizing academic excellence.
 Those looking to gain more practical experience can contact the Center for Active Business Education, a hub for all business practical experience including research, student competitions, and conferences.
 To enhance their resumes, students can also earn additional skills via the Center for Professional Skills and Development.